inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoint_services.md

 end
 ```

-**Filter all service where acceptance is required from the service owner.**
+Filter all service where acceptance is required from the service owner:

 ```ruby
 describe aws_vpc_endpoint_services.where(acceptance_required: true) do